Malek Abdel-Shehid’s path to convocation had plenty of twists and turns, including changing colleges and programs as well as a trip to Ghana.

 That unconventional road, his involvement in student organizations and a passion for helping marginalized groups has led Abdel-Shehid to a focus on urban design and planning, community outreach and education.

-The Victoria College member will graduate from the University of Toronto tomorrow with an honours bachelor of arts degree in human geography and diaspora and transnational studies.
+The Victoria College member will graduate from the University of Toronto tomorrow with an honours bachelor of arts degree in human geography and diaspora and transnational studies that includes a minor in African Studies.

 “While it’s a mouthful, they worked so well together,” he says.
 “I’m pretty passionate about Black sense of place, the African diaspora and urban planning.”